Before you come to Ireland, you're going to need to get yourself acquainted with some of the typical Irish phrases that might confuse you.

 In use: "Give me two pints of Gat and a bottle of Bulmers."

 Very drunk.
-What you'll end up after too many pints of Gat.
+What you'll end up like after too many pints of Gat.

 In Ireland, chips are crisps and French fries are chips.
 Be warned you will fall in love with a delicacy called "curry cheese chips" some night when you're ossified.